workos/typescript-example-applications/README.md

-# Typescript Example Applications powered by WorkOS
+# TypeScript Example Applications powered by WorkOS

-Example Typescript applications demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) for SSO, Directory Sync, Admin Portal and Magic Link.
+Example TypeScript applications demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) for SSO, Directory Sync, Admin Portal and Magic Link.

 ## For more information, please see the following guides: